Growth-Kinetics/diffmem_sample_memory/memories/people/dr_lanyon.md

 ### 🔗 **Relationship Dynamics** [Strength: Medium]
 *   **Mr. Utterson:** An old and close friend from school and college.
 Their bond is one of genuine warmth, mutual respect, and enjoyment of each other's company.
 *   **Dr. Henry Jekyll:** [Status: Severed, Deceased (in Lanyon's view)] Formerly an old school friend.
 After a brief reconciliation in early January, the relationship is irrevocably destroyed following an unspecified "shock" that Lanyon experiences.
-    ↳ **Lanyon's Perspective:** After the shock, Lanyon's estrangement turns to terror and revulsion.
-He declares he is "quite done with that person" and begs Utterson to spare him "any allusion to one whom I regard as dead."
-He believes the knowledge he gained is what caused his fatal decline.
+    ↳ **Lanyon's Perspective:** The "shock" is revealed to be Lanyon witnessing Mr. Hyde transform into Dr. Jekyll in his own home on January 9th.
+This event, followed by Jekyll's verbal confession of the "moral turpitude" involved, turns Lanyon's professional disagreement into absolute terror and revulsion.
+He declares he is "quite done with that person" and begs Utterson to spare him "any allusion to one whom I regard as dead," as the knowledge has shaken his life to its roots and sentenced him to death.
     ↳ **Jekyll's Perspective:** Jekyll's letter to Utterson confirms the break is "incurable," stating "I share his view that we must never meet."
 He accepts the blame, alluding to a "punishment and a danger that I cannot name."
-*   **Mr. Hyde:** [Status: Unknown] Lanyon has no knowledge of this person, stating he has "Never heard of him."
-He notes that Hyde must have appeared in Jekyll's life "since my time," referring to the period after their estrangement.
+*   **Mr. Edward Hyde:** [Status: Witnessed, Identified] On the night of January 9th, Lanyon meets Hyde for the first time when Hyde arrives at his home as Jekyll's messenger.
+    ↳ **Lanyon's Perspective:** Lanyon is immediately struck by a "disgustful curiosity" and physical revulsion towards Hyde, noting his small stature, ill-fitting clothes, and a "shocking expression."
+He feels an "icy pang" at Hyde's touch and a subjective disturbance that includes a sinking of the pulse.
+After witnessing Hyde's transformation into Jekyll, Lanyon learns from Jekyll's confession that this man was not only his creation but also the wanted murderer of Sir Danvers Carew.
+This revelation is the core of the "shock" that leads to Lanyon's death.
 /END 🔗 **Relationship Dynamics**

 /START